User Guide

 edit INDEX [n/NAME] [p/PHONE_NUMBER] [e/EMAIL] [o/NOTE] [t/TAG]... [a/ALTERNATE_CONTACT]...

-refers to the index number currently shown in the displayed contact list (#1, #2, #3 etc.).
+INDEX refers to the index number currently shown in the displayed contact list (#1, #2, #3 etc.).

 Indices must be a positive integer to be valid (1, 2, 3 etc.), and must exist in the displayed contact list.